Configuration Reference

 animus pack list

-animus pack inspect --pack-id animus.task
+animus pack info --pack-id animus.task

 animus pack install --path /tmp/vendor.pack --activate